openshift/training/beta-1-setup.md

     osc --namespace=integratedproject build-logs 277f6eac-b07d-11e4-b390-525400b33d1d

 Don't forget that the web console will show information about the build status, although in much less detail.
+And, don't forget that if you are too quick on the `build-logs` you will catch it before the build actually starts.

 ### Routing Our Integrated Application
 Remember our experiments with routing from earlier?
 Well, our STI example